 The goal of the Citizen Card project is to create a citizen-centric platform which humans can understand, trust and use.
 It is a platform that offers the potential for Zaragoza to replace the traditional city government model, where data resides and often languishes in vertical, departmental silos.
-As Sarasa explains: "Two basic trends we bring to the urban world are open source and agile development technologies – both of which place the user at the center of design and development.
+As Sarasa explains: "Two basic trends we bring to the urban world are open source and agile development technologies – both of which place the user at the centre of design and development.
 We need to apply lean startup thinking and be quicker and faster.
 We must get innovative or someone else will build a smart city for us – probably not at a grass-roots level, which is what we need."

 Sarasa perceives untapped opportunities in co-creation and knowledge-sharing initiatives with the private sector.
 The solutions to many urban challenges, such as unemployment, mobility, e-government, the rejuvenation of public spaces and ensuring resilience after a crisis, may ultimately depend on innovation in knowledge-sharing: "We need to engage the private sector in a meaningful way, enabling us to scale up from pilot projects to implementation.
 This requires that we find incentives to engage, share and cooperate.
 As urban innovators, we believe this begins with ideas for establishing a new conversation to extract knowledge which can be used by public and private sectors.
 Our challenge in knowledge-sharing activities is to shape new urban services by sharing knowledge and exploring solutions."